How do we help the victims?

 If being a victim of workplace abuse, suffering sexual harassment, intimidation or bullying were not enough, the consequences of reporting it can be even worse.
 Sometimes the victims of abuse are not believed.
 Just as often the victims are reporting what is already widely known and accepted about a powerful person who may have control of the company.

 Victims often experience shame and humiliation, anxiety, depression, PTSD, sleeplessness and stress related illnesses.
 They also often begin to perform poorly and not only get bad performance reviews but also lose their jobs.
 Their prospect of future employment vanishes as they are viewed as a snitch or difficult employee.
 They are known as a cause of problems for an employer.

-Victims, who after therapy no longer assume a victim position, will be offered a reconcilliation process.
-This reconcilliation process bring together all of the stake holders.
-This may only be reconcilliation between the victims and the company but may also include the accused.
+Victims, who after therapy no longer assume a victim position, will be offered a reconciliation process.
+This reconciliation process brings together all of the stakeholders.
+This may only be reconciliation between the victims and the company but may also include the accused.
 It is a deeply satisfying process that creates a safer, stronger culture in the workplace that is now fortified against future abuse.